bytebase/bytebase.com/content/docs/security/data-access-control.md

 <TutorialBlock url="/docs/tutorials/how-to-manage-data-access-for-developers" title="How to Manage Data Access for Developers" />

-Data Access Control restricts how the `Workspace Developer` access and export the data. `Workspace Owner` or `DBA` are exempt from these restrictions.
+Data Access Control restricts how the `Developer` access and export the data. `Workspace Admin` or `DBA` are exempt from these restrictions.

-At the project level, a `Workspace Developer` can be a `Project Owner` or `Project Developer`.
-The `Project Owner` is also exempt from these restrictions.
-And for `Project Developer`, `Workspace Owner` or `DBA` can configure the following data access control:
+At the project level, the `Project Owner` is also exempt from these restrictions. `Workspace Admin` or `DBA` can configure the following data access control:

 - **Query**: query data via [SQL Editor](/docs/sql-editor/overview)
 - **Export**: export data by SQL or Database